Mark Oliphant College is South Australia’s first purpose built facility combining care, preschool, junior primary, primary and secondary education.

 The name was selected in conjunction with the student and parent communities of the closing schools, and the wider community.
 All suggestions were considered by the Advisory Committee (pre Governing Council) and four names were then shortlisted for consideration as the name of our new school.

-Our new school has a science focus and the school’s namesake, the late Sir Mark Oliphant was one of Australia’s most famous scientists.
+Our school has an emerging science focus and the school’s namesake, the late Sir Mark Oliphant was one of Australia’s most famous scientists.
 He was educated in public schools, and during the 1970’s he was Governor of South Australia.

 VIDEO- WELCOME TO OUR SCHOOL (40 seconds)